CuckooEXE/ImperfectProjector/README.md

 ![ARP Poison](./images/ettercap-connection.png)

-The only other thing to do is figure out how to redirect that traffic to me, rather than just inspecting it.
-To do this, we'll make an Ettercap Filter that filters the connection to the one of interest, and changes the destination IP Address.
+The only other thing to do is figure out how to redirect that traffic to me, because right now, Ettercap is just inspecting the traffic.
+To do this, we'll make an Ettercap Filter that filters the connection to the one of interest, and changes the destination IP Address:

 ```c
 if (eth.proto == IP && ip.src == '10.0.0.227' && ip.dst == '43.254.2.156' && ip.proto == TCP && tcp.dst == 8000) {